-Concept and Aim One week before the academic year officially starts, more than 1,500 students meet for the first time on campus of the University of St.Gallen.
-With the bilingual Freshers' Week - German and English - new students will be given the opportunity to engage creatively with an interdisciplinarily, challenging and complex case study topic outside the core curriculum of the University of St.Gallen.
-At the same time, they get introduced in administrative and social induction sessions to their new environment.
-Case Study and induction sessions The Freshers’ Week offers the new students the opportunity to work on a case study in groups.
-The purpose of this exercise for students is to be introduced to group work that is required in the Assessment Year and also to the academic processes of the university.
-Furthermore, through this process, complex tasks are solved, rewarding experiences are shared and activities carried out as a team that will encourage teamwork, raise the team spirit, nurture the sense of responsibility, as well as challenge and encourage independent thinking.
+Concept and objective One week before the academic year officially starts, more than 1500 students meet for the first time on campus of the University of St.Gallen.
+With the bilingual Freshers' Week - German and English - new students are given the opportunity to engage creatively with an interdisciplinarily, challenging and complex case study topic outside the core curriculum of the University of St.Gallen.
+At the same time, they get introduced to their new environment through an administrative and social induction.
+Case Study and induction sessions The Freshers’ Week offers new students the opportunity to work on a case study in groups.
+The purpose of this exercise is to be introduced to group work that is required in the Assessment Year and also to the academic processes of the university.
+Furthermore, through this process, complex tasks are solved, rewarding experiences are shared and activities carried out as a team that will encourage teamwork, raise the team spirit, nurture a sense of responsibility, as well as challenge and encourage independent thinking.
 These are the qualities that distinguish students and graduates of the University of St.Gallen during their studies and later in their professional careers and personal lives.
 As a result, the experience ‘Freshers’ Week’ establishes and nurtures strong ties between the students.
 There are 45 German-speaking and 15 English-speaking groups with approximately 24 students each that are led and accompanied by two tutors – senior students – throughout the week.
 In addition, apart from the case study, students become familiar with organisational matters regarding their courses and studies at the HSG, get to know the campus, buy their first-semester readers and are familiarised with their new role.
 In order to achieve this, induction sessions are on offer that cover the administrative side, such as IT infrastructure and the library, as well as the academic side that includes an overview of the course structure and requirements in the Assessment Year.
-The overall goals of the Freshers’ Week The primary goal of the Freshers’ Week is to prepare over 1,500 first-year students for their new roles at the university in regard to the content and organisation of their studies, which includes the following: Administrative introduction to the university (attending induction sessions).
+The overall goals of the Freshers’ Week The primary goal of the Freshers’ Week is to prepare over 1500 first-year students for their new roles at the university in regard to the content and organisation of their studies, which includes the following: Administrative introduction to the university (attending induction sessions).
 Social introduction into the academic environment (socialising and opportunities to network).
 An introduction to academic writing and group work (handling of a case study).
 Within the scope of the introduction to academic processes at the HSG, the new students work on an interdisciplinary, challenging and complex case study.
 The chosen topic raises awareness among the students.
 While working on the case study, they are introduced to methods and tools from the economics subject area and will undertake a differentiated analysis that promotes reflection and discussion and responsible decision-making.